Quick Tips for Writing Your Work-History Resume Section

 One of the most common mistakes is to write experience sections that read like job descriptions.
 Some job seekers go so far as to copy job descriptions word for word.
 The result is a boring recap of job duties with no indication of actual job performance.

-Hiring managers scan your resume looking for clues about what type of worker you are.
+Hiring managers scan your resume looking for keywords to clue them in about what type of worker you are.
 If you show that you consistently produced positive results for previous employers, you will be seen as a desirable candidate.
 The key is to emphasize your accomplishments and provide proof of your potential value.

 In both cases, the candidate is trying to convey he increased revenues and expanded the client base, but statement B measures how well he achieved this growth.
 Wherever possible, include measurable results of your work.